Koda-Pig/metaversal-test/README.md

 This project uses dummy data from [dummyjson.com](https://dummyjson.com/).

+## Deployment

+This project is deployed on Netlify at [https://deluxe-douhua-435825.netlify.app/](https://deluxe-douhua-435825.netlify.app/).

 ## Issues found in mockup

 There are several issues in the [Figma mockup](https://www.figma.com/design/yKiOqBqcJVCuG42i6tmrkM/Front-End-Dev-Test?node-id=1133-16284&t=uJGmBShEkUrtbBrm-1).
 I have followed the mockup as closely as possible, but would like to point out the following: